 DELIVERY COST, METHODS, TIME OF DELIVERY, AND RECEPTION OF THE PRODUCT

-1. Product delivery is available on the territory of the Republic of Poland.
+1. Product delivery is available on the territory of indicated countries.

-2. Delivery of the Product outside the Republic of Poland is possible only on the basis of an individual determination of the Parties, certified by e-mail correspondence.
+2. Delivery of the Product to other country than indicated is possible only on the basis of an individual determination of the Parties, certified by e-mail correspondence.

 4. The Customer’s personal collection of the Product is free.

 5. The Service Provider provides the Customer with the following methods of delivery or collection of the Product: